 The list goes on; Cyber Kongz raised $560,000 for Virunga National Park, Blazed Cats raised $300,000 for Mental Health America, and Woodies NFT raised $225,000 for Trees for the Future, and there are many, many more.
 Whilst limited amounts are known about the make up of an often anonymous buyer market, NFTs are popular with the recently crypto-rich and they seem very happy to share their investment successes.

-The market is also focusing it’s attentions on what it wants NFTs to be; there’s still something of a gold rush on of very similar projects, engineered to turn some quick money, but in the hands of talented creators, who also have a sense of generosity, a well planned collection or one-off art sale can bring in huge sums of money and an ongoing source of funds, which is often the most important things the charities.
+The market is also focusing it’s attentions on what it wants NFTs to be.
+There’s still something of a gold rush on of very similar projects, engineered to turn some quick money, but in the hands of talented creators who also have a sense of generosity, a well planned collection or one-off art sale can bring in huge sums of money and an ongoing source of funds, which is often the most important thing for charities.